Secret Treaty of Vienna: Waterloo and later

 Whilst the Congress was ongoing, on 1 March Napoleon returned to France from exile, won the French Army to his cause and deposed the Bourbon king, Louis XVIII.
-The great powers mobilised armies against him, including an Anglo-Dutch-Belgian force under the Duke of Wellington and a Prussian Army under Gebhard Leberecht von Blücher.
+The great powers mobilised armies against him, including an Anglo-Dutch force under the Duke of Wellington and a Prussian Army under Gebhard Leberecht von Blücher.
 In the Waterloo Campaign, Napoleon sought to defeat these two armies before reinforcements could arrive from Austria and Russia.

 Blücher's chief of staff, August Neidhardt von Gneisenau, was deeply suspicious of Wellington, and particularly worried his perceived pro-Bourbon bias might jeopardise their primary responsibility to defend Prussia.
 Aware of this, Napoleon tried to increase tensions by sending him a complete copy of the secret treaty, although its existence and contents were already public knowledge.
 Wellington reassured the Prussians that if defeated, he would retreat eastwards towards Prussia, not the sea; backed up by sending Henry Hardinge as liaison officer, this seems to have resolved differences between the two parties.

 Another concern for Blücher was the reliability of his army, which included 16,000 Saxons who had previously served Napoleon.
 Following orders from Berlin, on 1–2 May they were split into those who would remain Saxon post-annexation, with the rest integrated into the Prussian Army.
 They refused to parade, chanting support for Frederick Augustus and Napoleon; at one point, Blücher was chased from his headquarters by a mob of Saxon grenadiers.
 The Saxons asked to serve under British command but Wellington refused, claiming he had enough problems dealing with the Belgians.
 After a Saxon regiment refused to salute him, Blücher ordered a number shot, disarmed the others and sent them home.

 The return of Napoleon restored cooperation between the members of the Quadruple Alliance.
 War had, in any case, been unlikely with Britain and Austria wary of allowing a French army to operate in Central Europe so soon after Napoleon's troops had conquered swathes of territory there.
 After the coalition victory at Waterloo the Prussian negotiating hand was strengthened and they pressed for a larger share of Saxony.
 It received some 60% of the territory, as well as the territories of the Rhineland, Swedish Pomerania, Posen and Thorn.

 In many ways, the Secret Treaty was a triumph for Talleyrand, who had ended French diplomatic isolation and divided the Quadruple Alliance.
 He also limited Prussian gains to areas of Saxony that were largely Catholic and thus harder for the Lutheran state to assimilate, or not contiguous to Prussia, such as the Rhineland.
 His support of Saxony, based on the principle of legitimacy and equilibrium, guaranteed French security while reinstating it as a key player in ensuring the balance of power.